Clickism/ClickVillagers/README.md

 - Pick villagers up into your inventory by **shift + right clicking** them.
 - Place them back by placing the villager head.
   - Place the villagers directly into boats, minecarts, etc.
   - Use dispensers to spawn the villagers back automatically.
-(1.21+)
+(On Paper/Spigot 1.21+)
 - Anchor villagers by **shift + right clicking** with **SHEARS**.
 Anchored villagers cannot move on their own.
 - Claim villagers by **shift + right clicking** with **ANY SHOVEL**.
   - Claimed villagers won't take any damage by default.